r1chardj0n3s/angboard/README.md

    it is included in the appropriate index.html section.
 Usually this should happen automatically.

+   You will almost certainly also need to manually add the new JS files to the karma test configuration in test/karma.con.js or it will fall about laughing.

 2. Updating a component.
 This is quite easy:

     bower update <name of component>